Skip to main content

-It's the perfect day — lunch on a mountain followed by a satisfying dinner in town.
+It's the perfect adventure—lunch on a mountain followed by a satisfying dinner in town.
 The best thing about half-day hikes is finding yourself someplace scenic with plenty of time to enjoy the view before the sun sets.

 Be prepared